CIBC-Internal/python/Doc/library/random.rst

    If *a* is an int, it is used directly.

    With version 2 (the default), a :class:`str`, :class:`bytes`, or :class:`bytearray`
    object gets converted to an :class:`int` and all of its bits are used.

-With version 1, the :func:`hash` of *a* is used instead.
+   With version 1 (provided for reproducing random sequences from older versions of Python), the algorithm for :class:`str` and :class:`bytes` generates a narrower range of seeds.

    .. versionchanged:: 3.2
       Moved to the version 2 scheme which uses all of the bits in a string seed.

+   .. deprecated:: 3.9
+      In the future, the *seed* must be one of the following types:
+      *NoneType*, :class:`int`, :class:`float`, :class:`str`,
+      :class:`bytes`, or :class:`bytearray`.

 .. function:: getstate()